 IRC §42(h)(6)(J) allows a correction to this noncompliance without a tax penalty once the owner executes and records an extended use agreement with the caveat that such correction must occur within one year after being found noncompliant.
 Once the extended use agreement is in force, the owner becomes eligible to claim low-income housing credits for past taxable years.
 If noncompliance is not remedied within one year after the notification, the owner loses the credit for past taxable years up to the tax year in which the extended use agreement is properly executed.
 KHRC protects owners from facing this type of noncompliance as no IRS Forms 8609 will be executed until an Extended Use Agreement is filed (ref.
 Restrictive Use Covenant).
-All Extended Use Agreements run an additional 15 years and in some cases 25 years making the total Extended Use Period either 30 or 40 years in Kansas.
+All Extended Use Agreements are a minimum of 30 years, and some agreements may be longer.